Supermarine Spitfire: Search for reported surviving Spitfires in Burma

-After hostilities ceased in Asia in 1945, a number of Spitfire Mk.XIVs were reportedly buried, after being greased, tarred and prepared for long-term storage, in crates in Burma.
+After hostilities ceased in Asia in 1945, a number of Spitfire Mk.XIVs were rumoured to be buried in crates in Burma.
 Excavations carried out at Yangon International Airport (formerly RAF Mingaladon) in early 2013 failed to locate any of the rumoured aircraft, and the team reported that they found no evidence that Spitfires were shipped there in crates or buried.
 Pat Woodward, who was an RAF pilot operating from Burma at the end of the war, reported that no such burying took place.
 In 2016 it was reported that the hunt was continuing.